-- A description of circumstances that might have led to a radiation exposure (eg. work with scrap metal). - Nausea and vomiting, especially if accompanied by erythema, fatigue, diarrhoea or other symptoms not explained by other causes, such as intestinal infections, food poisoning and/or allergy. - Skin lesions without knowledge of a chemical or thermal burn, or insect bite, or history of skin disease or allergy, but with desquamation and epilation in the exposed area further to erythema having occurred 2 to 4 weeks previously. - Epilation or bleeding problems (such as petechia, gingival or nose bleedings) with a history of nausea and vomiting 2 to 4 weeks previously.
+- A description of circumstances that might have led to a radiation exposure (eg. work with scrap metal). - Nausea and vomiting, especially if accompanied by erythema, fatigue, diarrhoea or other symptoms not explained by other causes, such as food poisoning, intestinal infections or allergy. - Skin lesions without knowledge of a chemical or thermal burn, or insect bite, or history of skin disease or allergy, but with desquamation and epilation in the exposed area further to erythema having occurred 2-4 weeks previously. - Epilation or bleeding problems (such as petechia, gingival or nose bleedings) with a history of nausea and vomiting two to four weeks previously.